Pinlyu3/LRLoop/vignettes/Main.md

 #[4,] "Vtn"   "Itgav" "0.720337468653989" "0.761382700046915" "0.781760361274263" "0.749407138949124" "0.648311455923783" "0.755421130422588" "0.716382339902723" "0.620057544015233" "0.695830983638457"
 #[5,] "Vtn"   "Itgb5" "0.679236095429675" "0.569209173911564" "0.564360896574841" "0.533313398662959" "0.514333498614948" "0.666463571454103" "0.624268666392938" "0.522903284832386" "0.567473065827716"
 #[6,] "Igf1"  "Igf1r" "0.735677425105909" "0.457142015793351" "0"                 "0.328033574092079" "0.28576613285034"  "0.751907754733162" "0.723709627196896" "0.518187031914579" "0.802080634951742"

+#remark:
+#LRL_eachcondition: List of LRloop networks in each condition.
+#LRL_filter: "L1R1", "L2R2" or "none".
+"L1R1" ("L2R2"): The LR pairs are from ct1 (ct2) to ct2 (ct1) and apply the LRloop filter in each condition, that is, in each condition, an LRscore will be set to 0 if the LR pair does not form any LRloop in that conditon. "none": No LRloop filter applied.
 ```